 Moreland, Samuel: (Montgomery) Moreland was convicted and sentenced to death for the 1985 aggravated murders of his girlfriend, 46-year-old Glenna Green, her daughter, 26-year-old Lana Green, and her grandchildren: 7-year-old Daytrin Talbot, 6-year-old Datwan Talbot, and 6year-old Violana Green, in her Dayton home.
 On April 11, 2022, Moreland filed in the trial court a petition for postconviction relief alleging that he was seriously mentally ill, and thus, ineligible for the death penalty.
 The same day, Moreland also filed a motion to stay the case due to his incompetence, and a motion to preclude his execution due to incompetency.
 On April 28, 2022, the State responded to the postconviction petition, and opposed the stay request on May 3, 2022.
 On June 24, 2022, the trial court ordered a competency examination, based in part on Moreland's counsel's representation that it was unclear if Moreland wanted to proceed on the serious mental illness claim or if he was incompetent to make such a waiver.
 On October 11, 2022, Moreland filed an amended serious mental illness postconviction petition; the State filed an answer on October 31, 2022.
 On June 13, 2023, the State filed a motion for a second opinion regarding Moreland's competency, which Moreland's counsel opposed on June 27, 2023.
-(Note: On February 28, 2024, the trial court granted the State's motion for a second opinion, and on March 1, 2024, entered an opinion naming the appointed expert.)
+On February 28, 2024, the trial court granted the State's motion for a second opinion, and on March 1, 2024, entered an opinion naming the appointed expert.
+On May 31, 2024, the trial court amended the order for an examination.
 Moreland's execution is currently set for July 30, 2025.
+(Note: On February 13, 2025, Moreland received a reprieve until July 19, 2028).

 Mundt, Frederick: (Noble) Mundt was convicted and sentenced to death for the 2004 aggravated murder of his girlfriend's daughter, 7-year-old Brittany Hendrickson.
 On April 7, 2022, Mundt filed a petition for postconviction relief alleging that he was seriously mentally ill, and thus, ineligible for the death penalty.
 On October 31, 2022, the State filed a motion for the appointment of an expert to evaluate Mundt, to which he opposed on November 7, 2022; the State replied the same day; and Mundt filed a sur-reply on November 10, 2022.
 On December 16, 2022, the trial court granted the State's motion.
 On February 1, 2023, the trial court issued a more detailed order granting the State's motion.
 On February 21, 2023, Mundt filed a notice of appeal.
 On April 18, 2023, the court of appeals granted the State's February 27, 2023 motion to dismiss the appeal for lack of a final appealable order.
-On May 1, 2023, Mundt filed in the trial court motions for discovery and to set parameters for the evaluation.
+In the trial court, on May 1, 2023, Mundt filed motions for discovery and to set the parameters for the expert's evaluation.
 On September 8, 2023, the trial court entered orders regarding the State's expert and the scope of discovery.
 On October 16, 2023, the trial court entered an agreed amended order regarding the State's expert's evaluation.
+On July 16, 2024, Mundt filed a pre-hearing brief.
+An evidentiary hearing was held between September 9, 2024 and September 11, 2024.
+Mundt filed his post-hearing brief on October 21, 2024; the State filed its post-hearing brief on November 4, 2024, and Mundt replied on November 19, 2024.